Key takeaways from Kwasi Kwarteng’s ‘mini-Budget’

 He said there would be more announcements in the coming weeks that would cover “the planning system, business regulations, childcare, immigration, agricultural productivity and digital infrastructure”.

-Elsewhere, he pledged to “accelerate reforms” to the pension charge cap, so it will no longer apply to “well-designed performance fees” and outlined a desire to make Britain’s tax system “simpler” while “winding down” the Office of Tax Simplification.
+Elsewhere, he pledged to “accelerate reforms” to the pension charge cap, so it will no longer apply to “well-designed performance fees”, and outlined a desire to make Britain’s tax system “simpler” while “winding down” the Office of Tax Simplification.

 He said the government planned to introduce new low-tax “investment zones”, which would allow planning rules to be relaxed and reduce business taxes to encourage investment.